 A Vain and Empty Life

-Man is unaware of both nature and origin.
-Why do we need the Christian Gospel?
-What do we need to be delivered from?
-Listen as Dr. Martyn Lloyd-Jones addresses the essential content and hope of this Gospel in 1 Peter 1:14.
-Man's ignorance is the fatal cause of all our trouble – ignorant both of who God is and who man himself is.
-Listen to the general characteristics of this life, and man's life governed by lust.
-"The godless life is a life of lust" — one controlled by passions and desires.
-Life in this modern world is both vain and empty.
-Christian principles add value, especially when man is in need and suffering.
+People are unaware of both nature and origin.
+Why does anyone need the Christian gospel?
+From what do they need to be delivered?
+In this sermon on 1 Peter 1:14 titled “A Vain and Empty Life,” Dr. Martyn Lloyd-Jones addresses the essential content and hope of this gospel.
+Human ignorance is the fatal cause of all their trouble.
+They are ignorant both of who God is and who they are.
+Dr. Lloyd-Jones speaks of the general characteristics of this life, and how the human life is governed by lust.
+“The godless life is a life of lust”; it is one that is controlled by passions and desires.
 Many people are selfish and self-centered, living so that nothing interferes with their pleasure.
 This is a profitless life.
-“Are we adding to the value of life as a whole?"
-The Christ-less life is a hopeless life, both in this one and in the next!
+“Are we adding to the value of life as a whole?”
+The Christless life is a hopeless life, both in this life and in the next.
 Other religions are pessimistic and without hope; there is nothing to look forward to.
-There is a deep emptiness in 'withered dreams'.
 Receive a new orientation and way of living.
-Listen to this great plea to turn to the only One who can offer eternal hope and help – the Lord God Himself.
+Listen to this great plea to turn to the only One who can offer eternal hope and help—the Lord God Himself.

 About Dr. Martyn Lloyd-Jones